-Letters of Recommendation

-Letters of recommendation are the one part of your application you don't author yourself, providing admissions committees with perspectives from people who know you and your work well.
-Being smart about who you ask, giving them some light coaching, and managing the process are all important to ensure that your letters add to the strength of your overall application.
+Letters of Recommendation Letters of recommendation are the one part of your application you don't author yourself, providing admissions committees with perspectives from people who know you and your work well.
+Being smart about who you ask, giving them some light coaching and managing the process will help ensure that your letters add to the strength of your overall application.

 More on mba.com

 Letters of Recommendation Made Easier

-Expert Tips for Letters of Recommendation Most programs require two or three letters of recommendation, and some specify the types of people they want to hear from.
+Expert Tips for Letters of Recommendation

+Most programs require two or three letters of recommendation, and some specify the types of people they want to hear from.
 Be sure to follow the instructions carefully and keep these tips in mind.

-Choose the right recommenders

-It all starts with identifying the right people to speak on your behalf.
+Choose the right recommenders It all starts with identifying the right people to speak on your behalf.
 Pick people who know you well and you're confident will put in the effort to write a strong letter.
 Focus less on fancy titles and more on the depth of your relationship.
-One recommender should be your current or a recent supervisor, and other good candidates are indirect supervisors, peers, or someone you've volunteered with.
+For pre-experience business master's programs, at least one recommender should be a professor whose course you took and can speak to your strengths as a student.

-Give them guidance and insight

-Don't assume they know what they're doing.
-Meet or call your recommenders and make sure they know what's expected of them and understand your MBA story.
-You may want to remind them of specific projects that you positively impacted or demonstrated leadership on so they can detail it in their letter.
-Frame their thinking by asking they be your advocate through providing specific examples of your strengths, qualities, and potential.
-General platitudes aren't going to cut it-ask that they include specific anecdotes.
+Give them guidance and insight Don't assume they know what they're doing.
+Meet or call your recommenders and make sure they know what's expected of them and understand your business school story.
+You may want to remind them of specific projects or assignments that you did particularly well so they can detail that in their letter.
+Frame their thinking by providing specific examples of your strengths, qualities, and potential.

-Leave plenty of time

-Plan to give your recommenders the time they need to produce a quality letter.
+Leave plenty of time Plan to give your recommenders the time they need to produce a quality letter.
 Springing a last-minute request on them will not result in a good product.
-It's ultimately on you to make sure they submit by the deadline; take a polite but proactive approach.
-Engage with them at least eight weeks in advance and follow-up after three weeks.

-→ Pro tip

-Make sure you appropriately thank your recommenders!
+It's ultimately on you to make sure they submit by the deadline; take a polite, but proactive approach.
+Engage with them at least eight weeks in advance and follow-up after three weeks. → Pro tip Make sure you appropriately thank your recommenders!
 It's not an insignificant ask you're making, so be sure they know you appreciate their time and effort.
 A handwritten note is a nice touch.
 Keep them up to date on where you are in the application process, or at least close the loop with them when you make your enrollment decision.

 Interviews Generally speaking, interviews are for those applicants who programs are seriously considering admitting, so you should view it as an encouraging sign if you get called for one.
 Though your first reaction may be to get nervous, rest assured that with some forethought and preparation, you'll be in a great position to leave the interviewer with a positive impression and help your case for admission.
 Here's a collection of our best guidance for shining in your interview.
-More on mba.com Strategies for Acing the Most Common MBA Interview Questions 10 Most Common Business School Interview Questions 5 Questions to Ask During Your MBA or Master's Admissions Interview
+More on mba.com

+Strategies for Acing the Most Common MBA Interview Questions 10 Most Common Business School Interview Questions 5 Questions to Ask During Your MBA or Master's Admissions Interview